Matrix nearness problems and eigenvalue optimization: Nearest passive system

 \subsection{Outer iteration}

-For the solution of the scalar nonlinear equation \eqref{phi-pass} we use a mixed Newton--bisection method as in Section~\ref{subsec:Newton--bisection} or, for small $\delta$, the square root model and bisection as in Section~\ref{subsec:outer-it-sqrt}.
+For the solution of the scalar nonlinear equation \eqref{phi-pass} we use a Newton--bisection method in the variants discussed in Chapter~\ref{chap:two-level} or, for small $\delta$, the square root model and bisection as in Section~\ref{subsec:outer-it-sqrt}.

 Numerical results obtained with the above method for passivity enforcement are given by Fazzi, Guglielmi \& Lubich (\cite{FGL21}).